For trade to flow effectively, the connections between ships, ports and people must also be secure.

 IMO’s SUA Treaties

-were adopted in 1988 and underwent a comprehensive revision in 2005.
-The SUA Treaties aim to provide the international legal framework to ensure that appropriate action is taken against persons committing unlawful acts against ships (and fixed platforms on the continental shelf).
+, adopted in 1988 and revised in 2005, aim to provide the international legal framework to ensure that appropriate action is taken against persons committing unlawful acts against ships (and fixed platforms on the continental shelf).
 These unlawful acts listed in the treaties include the seizure of ships by force; acts of violence against persons on board ships; and the placing of devices on board a ship which are likely to destroy or damage it.